zhirafovod/opentelemetry-python-contrib/util/opentelemetry-util-genai-dev/README.refactoring.emitters.md

 - Environment variables (prefix `OTEL_INSTRUMENTATION_GENAI_*`) drive:
   - which emitters/generators set (span, span_metric, span_metric_event, traceloop_compat)
   - capture of message content (mode & boolean variants)
-- Traceloop compatibility span lives in `emitters/traceloop_compat.py` inside the dev package.
+- Traceloop compatibility span is provided by the `opentelemetry-util-genai-emitters-traceloop` package (core no longer ships the compat emitter).
 - No explicit third-party entry point discovery for emitters yet (there is a plugin loader concept via `load_emitter_plugin` but it differs from reference spec: uses `plugins.py` with `PluginEmitterBundle`).
 - Splunk-specific emitter logic not present (exists only in separate Splunk dev package `opentelemetry-util-genai-emitters-splunk` but not yet aligned with target CompositeEmitter & EmitterSpec pattern).
 - Naming still references "generator" in multiple places.